Nevertheless, we're having a good time so far, right, kids?

 Some folks may be a little confused about what post-traumatic growth is.

-Uh, but how do you define that exactly?
+You know, we always hear about syndrome, but how do you define that exactly?

-Well, you uh you're you're right.
+Well, you're right.

-Um post-traumatic growth is a science that came out of the University of North Carolina um uh back in the early in the mid-90s, and and the concept of post-traumatic growth at the highest level is what doesn't kill us makes us stronger.
+And the concept of post-traumatic growth at the highest level is what doesn't kill us makes us stronger.

-Uh we we were basically have nobody over there.
+We basically have nobody over there.

-You know, the military is a very tight knit group of people, and and you know, when you're separated from that, you know, and and and sent back to a place where it's it's it's not that.
+And, you know, when you're separated from that, you know, and sent back to a place where it's not that, it becomes a very difficult way to live a life.

-So, you know, I tell everybody every day these these invisible injuries of war don't get better with age, and and and I and I worry a lot about this generation.
+So, you know, I tell everybody every day, these invisible injuries of war don't get better with age.

 Well, and it's appalling, right?

-And I think you go back to George Washington who said the likelihood of the next generation to serve is going to be based on how this generation is treated and fair.
+And I think you go back to George Washington, who said the likelihood of the next generation to serve is going to be based on how this generation is treated and fair.

 And I think, you know, it does, it worries you from a national security perspective if nothing else.

-And I think when you look um in particular at the suicide statistics, I mean, uh what I don't understand and what I shake my head at is we have lost more people every year who are military and veterans to suicide than we have in the wars in Iraq and Afghanistan.
+And I think when you look in particular at the suicide statistics, I mean, what I don't understand and what I shake my head at is we have lost more people every year who are military and veterans to suicide than we have in the wars in Iraq and Afghanistan.

 Wow.